dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 ---
-title: Data quality incident management, grouping and notifications
+title: Data Quality Incident Management, Grouping and Notifications
 ---
-# Data quality incident management, grouping and notifications
+# Data Quality Incident Management, Grouping and Notifications
 This guide shows how DQOps correlates similar data quality issues into data quality incidents, and how the incident notification workflow works.

 ## What is a data quality incident?